emanualjade/test-openapi/README.md

 # Similar projects

 * [Dredd](https://github.com/apiaryio/dredd): high-profile project with a similar concept.
 However it only does smoke testing.
 In particular error responses are not validated and only one HTTP request is performed per endpoint.
+Also many tests require to manually add JavaScript "hooks".
 * [Swagger test templates](https://github.com/apigee-127/swagger-test-templates): requires a compilation step and quite a lot of boilerplate.
 * [Abao](https://github.com/cybertk/abao): similar to Dredd but for RAML instead of OpenAPI